 Figure 3.
-Source: Delaware Population Consortium Annual Projections Source: http://stateplanning.delaware.gov/information/dpc_projections.shtml

-Many people think that we will need to have compact development, or increased density in order to accommodate these folks.
-We will define density as the number of dwelling units in a given area; most often the given area is an acre.
-Delaware Housing Office defines compact development as development that contains a variety of housing types and land uses clustered together to make the most efficient use of infrastructure and services.
+Source: Delaware Population Consortium Annual Projections Source: http://stateplanning.delaware.gov/information/dpc_projections.shtml and land uses clustered together to make the most efficient use of infrastructure and services.
 In the Pike Creek Valley, for example, the density is 4 dwelling units, or du, per acre.
 The Overlook in Dover has a density of 6.53 du/acre.
 The Villages of Five Points in Lewes has a density of 2.53 du/acre.
 Another way to look at density is that for minimal public transit service, DART says they need 4 du/acre, and to provide full service that number needs to be up at about 16 du/acre.